scottbedard/speedcube.site/README.md

 $ yarn test:unit
 ```

 Our application is built with [October CMS](https://octobercms.com), their documentation will be helpful when in the backend.
+If you're looking to get started on the frontend, let our [components page](https://speedcube.site/components) be your sandbox.